kagkarlsson/db-scheduler/README.md

 1. `select for update .. skip locked` a batch of due executions.
 These will already be picked by the scheduler-instance.
 3. When execution is done, `update` or `delete` the record according to handlers.

-Per batch: 1 select-and-update, 1 * batch-size updates   (no misses)
+In sum per batch: 1 select-and-update, 1 * batch-size updates   (no misses)

 ### Benchmark test